Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Chronic viral infections may increase chronic inflammation and chronic health issues, including erectile dysfunction.
 Chronic viral infections that may contribute to erectile dysfunction may be of all kinds, including some sexually transmitted and respiratory infections.

 A 2013 review published in Expert Opinions in Pharmacotherapy has found that viral hepatitis may increase the risk of erectile dysfunction (14).
-A 2013 population-based study published in Andrology has found that a herpes simplex virus infection may be linked to erectile dysfunction, and they may increase the risk of cardiac events (15).
+A 2013 population-based study published in Andrology has found that a herpes simplex virus infection may be linked to erectile dysfunction, and it may increase the risk of cardiac events (15).
 A 2021 study published in the World Journal of Men’s Health has found that a COVID-19 infection may also increase the risk of erectile dysfunction (16).

 Gut Infections and Dysbiosis